Code4SierraLeone/KnowYourCity/README.md

 ## Main Features

 * Allow users to find mapped resource centers in the Informal Settlement Areas
-* Allow users to have access to contacts to the mapped resource centers
+* Allow users to have access to contacts of the mapped resource centers
 * Allow users to  Identify their current location on the map, thus be able to trace the mapped locations

 ## Quick Overview